mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 Why [do] we have to believe in this situation of life and death, why [do] we have to believe in something?
 What is awareness?
 Why is it necessary for us to be aware?
 If it is necessary, what do you mean by awareness?
 That is the question.

 Because even though *I* experience enlightenment, *[he laughs,]* when I die, all enlightenment I have experienced is gone!
 And Zen Center and the people all gone from before me.
-And then I’m always thinking I want to be haunting over the Zen center. *[People laugh, and he laughs with them.]* After my death, watching over all of you, and how you [feel about] Zen Center, how you are taking care of Zen Center, how you feel [about] Katagiri, what he has done.
+And then I’m always thinking I want to be haunting over the Zen center. *[People laugh, and he laughs with them.]* After my death, watching over all of you, how you [feel about] Zen Center, how you are taking care of Zen Center, how you feel [about] Katagiri, what he has done.
 Do you want to criticize Katagiri, or do you respect him? *[Laughter.]* If you don’t respect me, I want to haunt you! *[He laughs.]* I always feel in that way.
 Watch out! *[He laughs some more.]*

 Why is it necessary to be aware of [that]?
 What is that?
 Don’t you think this is questionable?
 So finally, what do you have to do?
 Research awareness?
-Yes.
+Yes!
 But [in] day-to-day life, what is it?
 What do you have to do?
 Should you believe in something?
 Yes, but what is the most important thing you have to do?
 Not only [what] you have to do in the realm of the intellectual world, but [what] you have to do in the vast expanse of the world, something more than the intellectual world.
 That’s what I want to say: what you have to do.

 Is that okay?